psi-org/rdqa/.github/ISSUE_TEMPLATE/help-support--issue.md

 ---
 name: Help Support/ Issue
-about: Create a report to help us improve
+about: To report any issue with the metadata files, instructions or to require additional assistance, please use this form.
 title: ''
 labels: bug
 assignees: ''